zxmaster/game-mode/README.md

 ### Gaming Session

-1. Run `.\game-mode.ps1` before starting your game
+1. Run `.\check-mode.ps1` to see current status
+2. Select option [2] to run Game Mode, or run `.\game-mode.ps1 -Force -SkipWSL` directly
-2. Frees up RAM and CPU resources used by Docker and WSL2
+3. Frees up RAM and CPU resources used by Docker and WSL2
-3. Improves gaming performance
+4. Improves gaming performance

 ### Development Work

-1. Run `.\work-mode.ps1` when starting your workday
+1. Run `.\check-mode.ps1` to see current status
+2. Select option [1] to run Work Mode, or run `.\work-mode.ps1` directly
-2. Automatically starts all necessary development containers
+3. Automatically starts all necessary development containers
-3. Ready to code in seconds
+4. Ready to code in seconds

 ### Quick Switching

+- Use `check-mode.ps1` as your main launcher for quick status check and mode switching
-- Keep both scripts in an easily accessible location
+- Keep scripts in an easily accessible location
-- Create desktop shortcuts for one-click execution
+- Create desktop shortcuts for one-click execution:
+  - **Game Mode**: `powershell.exe -File "C:\path\to\game-mode.ps1" -Force -SkipWSL`
+  - **Work Mode**: `powershell.exe -File "C:\path\to\work-mode.ps1"`
+  - **Check Mode**: `powershell.exe -File "C:\path\to\check-mode.ps1"`
 - Use Task Scheduler to automate execution at specific times

 ## 📝 Log Files